benjamin-heasly/MagicInputParser/README.md

 - Support sets of parameters that can be reused throughout a project.
 Some key features will be:
    - a way to declare/update the parameter set in one place, and use it from many places
    - a concise way to pass parsed parameter sets between functions, for example from a wrapper function to a delegate, without having to re-touch all the individual parameters.
+- When using object properties, allow some to be required and some to be optional parameters.
+- Gotta write some unit tests.